Connect virtual networks from different deployment models using the portal

 - Name: Specify a name for your local network gateway object.

-- IP address: This is the public IP address of the VPN device that you want Azure to connect to.
-Specify a valid public IP address.
+- IP address: If you have a static public IP address allocated from your Internet service provider for your VPN device, select the IP address option and fill in the IP address as shown in the example.
+This is the public IP address of the VPN device that you want Azure VPN gateway to connect to.
 If you don't have the IP address right now, you can use the values shown in the example, but you'll need to go back and replace your placeholder IP address with the public IP address of your VPN device.
 Otherwise, Azure will not be able to connect.

 - Address Space refers to the address ranges for the network that this local network represents.
 You can add multiple address space ranges.
 Make sure that the ranges you specify here do not overlap with ranges of other networks that you want to connect to.
 Azure will route the address range that you specify to the on-premises VPN device IP address.
 Use your own values here if you want to connect to your on-premises site, not the values shown in the example.